Becca Rothfeld’s Exuberant Ode to the Risks of Rapture

 Rothfeld’s collection is a powerful meditation on this core human predicament: that what counts as the highest value in the “public” economic, legal, and political spheres—equality and predictability—counts for nothing or next to nothing once we pass into the parallel “private” spheres of art, sex, and love.
 All Things Are Too Small is an exuberant, moving, and ultimately persuasive argument for giving desire, whether in love or in art, its due.
 That is, for taking the risk that desire might, indeed, un-do us, and that this undoing might be worth the price.

 is the author of two books of American cultural history, Oneida: From Free Love Utopia to the Well-Set Table (Picador 2016) and The Angel in the Marketplace: Jean Wade Rindlaub and the Selling of America (UChicago Press 2020).
-Her book of collected essays, The Science of Last Things: Essays on Deep Time and the Boundaries of the Self, is forthcoming in October 2024 from Milkweed Editions.
+Her book of collected essays, The Science of Last Things: Essays on Deep Time and the Boundaries of the Self, was published October 2024 by Milkweed Editions.
 She lives in Los Angeles and is a professor in the Writing Program at the University of Southern California.